 This discuss this overview as it corresponds by going from the user view to the realization view.

-- In the middle we have the enterprise firewall which is passed thru, always, via HTTPS.
+In the middle we have the enterprise firewall which is passed through, always, via HTTPS.
 As you know, HTTPS bases its encryption on SSL.

 Let’s zoom in to the left and detail the user requirements met.